Neto6391/demo-clean-arch-vue/README.md

 # demo-clean-arch-vue
-This repository is only to apply clean arch in vue todo app
+This repository is only to apply clean arch in vue 3 todo app.